Secure coding in PHP Training Course

 Advanced Java Security

-This course, in addition to introducing the security components of Standard Java Edition, delves into the security issues surrounding Java Enterprise Edition (JEE) and web services.
-Before discussing specific services, it covers the fundamentals of cryptography and secure communication.
-Various exercises focus on declarative and programmatic security techniques in JEE, while both transport-layer and end-to-end security for web services are explored.
-The use of all components is demonstrated through practical exercises, allowing participants to experiment with the discussed APIs and tools.
+In addition to introducing the security components of the Standard Java Edition, this course addresses security challenges within the Java Enterprise Edition (JEE) and web services.
+The discussion of specific services is grounded in the fundamentals of cryptography and secure communication.
+Through a series of exercises, participants explore declarative and programmatic security techniques in JEE, while also examining transport-layer and end-to-end security for web services.
+The practical application of these components is demonstrated through hands-on exercises, allowing participants to experiment directly with the discussed APIs and tools.

-The course also examines and explains the most frequent and severe programming flaws associated with the Java language and platform, as well as web-related vulnerabilities.
-It addresses both typical bugs made by Java programmers and security issues specific to the runtime environment.
-All vulnerabilities and corresponding attacks are illustrated through straightforward exercises, followed by recommended coding guidelines and mitigation techniques.
+The course also covers and explains the most common and critical programming flaws in the Java language and platform, as well as web-related vulnerabilities.
+Beyond typical errors made by Java developers, the security vulnerabilities addressed include both language-specific issues and problems arising from the runtime environment.
+All vulnerabilities and associated attacks are illustrated through accessible exercises, followed by recommended coding guidelines and potential mitigation strategies.

 Participants attending this course will